dominioncfg/kubernetes-examples/Deployment.md

 ## Deploy Ingress Routes

 ### Setup and Nginx Ingress Controller
-Use the script located in `Examples/13.Ingress`.
+Use the script located in `Examples/13.Ingress/02.Controller.yaml`.
 Only the Controller is needed

 ### Deploy the Routes
 ```bash
 kubectl apply -f Infra/ingress-routes.yaml
 ```

-### Deploy the Nginx Ingress
+### Expose the Nginx Ingress (Only requireded in Minikube)
 ```bash
 minikube service ingress-nginx-controller --url  -n ingress-nginx
 ```